Bajazet (Gasparini opera): Composition

-Rolex
+Roles

 Influence

 When Borosini went to London in 1724, he brought with him the score for Bajazet and showed it to George Frideric Handel.
 Handel had already written his own opera Tamerlano on the basis of the 1711 Piovene libretto, simplifying it by eliminating all the secondary characters except Leone.
 However when Borosini showed him the score for Bajazet he rewrote his own material again, adding in a death scene for Borosini in the title role.
 The libretto Handel eventually used was written for him by Nicola Francesco Haym and amalgamated elements from Gasparini’s libretto from both 1711 and 1719.
 Handel also cut much of the recitative in Gasparini’s version, as was his usual practice.

 Modern revival

 Gasparini’s 1719 score may have been performed once of twice after the Reggio Emilia production, but the work was then neglected until 2014, when it was revived by Auser Musici and performed at the Opera Barga Festival.